Sieboldianus/TagMaps/docs/quick-guide.md

 pip install GDAL==2.2.3
 # Install latest tagmaps from GitHub
 pip install .
-# or from latest release on ip:
+# or from latest release on pip:
 # pip install tagmaps
 ```